woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-31-cnq-3q2025-3-oil-price-break-even-analysis/en/2025-12-31-cnq-3q2025-3-oil-price-break-even-analysis.md

 During oil price upswings, it rewards shareholders with 25 consecutive years of dividend growth.
 During downturns, it endures using strong cost control and internalized value chains as shields.
 Ultimately, the reason CNQ remains attractive despite oil price chart volatility lies in its overwhelming **asymmetric structure**: 'earning more when prices rise, and enduring much longer than competitors when prices fall'.

-CNQ is not a company that rides cycles, but an **asymmetric winner** that uses cycles to build scale.

 ---

 ## References